Atlantic cod: Response to changing temperatures

 Swimming and physiological behaviours change in response to fluctuations in water temperature.
 Respirometry experiments show that heart rates of Atlantic cod change drastically with changes in temperature of only a few degrees.
 A rise in water temperature causes marked increases in cod swimming activity.
 Cod typically avoid new temperature conditions, and the temperatures can dictate where they are distributed in water.
 They prefer to be deeper, in colder water layers during the day, and in shallower, warmer water layers at night.
 These fine-tuned behavioural changes to water temperature are driven by an effort to maintain homeostasis to preserve energy.
-This is demonstrated by the fact that a decrease of only 2.5 C-change caused a highly costly increase in metabolic rate of 15 to 30%.
+This is demonstrated by the fact that a decrease of only 2.5 C-change caused a highly costly increase in metabolic rate of 15–30%.

 Feeding and diet

-The diet of the Atlantic cod consists of fish such as herring, capelin (in the Eastern Atlantic Ocean), and sand eels, as well as mollusks, crustaceans and sea worms.
+The diet of the Atlantic cod consists of fish such as herring, capelin (in the Eastern Atlantic Ocean), and sand eels, as well as mollusks, tunicates, comb jellies, crustaceans, echinoderms and sea worms.
 Stomach sampling studies have discovered that small Atlantic cod feed primarily on crustaceans, while large Atlantic cod feed primarily on fish.
 In certain regions, the main food source is decapods with fish as a complementary food item in the diet.
 Wild Atlantic cod throughout the North Sea depend, to a large extent, on commercial fish species also used in fisheries, such as Atlantic mackerel, haddock, whiting, Atlantic herring, European plaice, and common sole, making fishery manipulation of cod significantly easier.
 Ultimately, food selection by cod is affected by the food item size relative to their own size.
 However, providing for size, cod do exhibit food preference and are not simply driven by availability.

 Atlantic cod practice some cannibalism.
 In the southern North Sea, 1–2% (by weight) of stomach contents for cod larger than 10 cm consisted of juvenile cod.
 In the northern North Sea, cannibalism was higher, at 10%.
 Other reports of cannibalism have estimated as high as 56% of the diet consists of juvenile cod.

 When hatched, cod larvae are altricial, entirely dependent on a yolk sac for sustenance until mouth opening at ~24 degree days.
 The stomach generally develops at around 240 degree days.
 Before this point the intestine is the main point of food digestion using pancreatic enzymes such as trypsin.